Back to Resources

 Support and Resources

-Workato offers dedicated support teams for enterprise customers with faster response times and proactive assistance.
-It also provides professional services for implementation, training, and ongoing optimization.
-This hands-on support model fits enterprise needs where downtime is costly and integrations are critical, but this adds to the higher overall cost.
+Workato offers dedicated support teams for enterprise customers with faster response times and proactive assistance, plus professional services for implementation, training, and ongoing optimization.
+The hands-on model fits enterprise needs where downtime is costly and integrations are critical, and it's reflected in the price.

 Security and Governance

+Security is another axis where the gap widens.
 Zapier provides OAuth-level security for app connections and encrypts data in transit, meeting basic security requirements for most small to medium businesses.
-However, it lacks some enterprise governance features like environment isolation, granular role-based access controls, and bring-your-own-key encryption options.
+It lacks enterprise governance features like environment isolation, granular role-based access controls, and bring-your-own-key encryption.

-Workato, on the other hand, is built for enterprise security requirements with SOC 2 Type II compliance, HIPAA and GDPR certifications, bring-your-own-key encryption with hourly key rotation, and comprehensive audit trails.
-It provides environment isolation that lets you separate development, testing, and production workflows, while role-based access controls let you define exactly what each team member can view and modify.
-For regulated industries or organizations with strict compliance requirements, these governance capabilities often justify Workato's higher price point.
+Workato is built for enterprise security: SOC 2 Type II compliance, HIPAA and GDPR certifications, bring-your-own-key encryption with hourly key rotation, audit trails, environment isolation across dev/test/prod, and granular RBAC.
+For regulated industries or organizations with strict compliance requirements, these governance capabilities often justify the higher price.

 Choosing the Right Platform